Enterprise-connect/documentation/docs/service-credentials.md

 ---

 ## Accessing Credentials
 There are a couple of methods readily available to users in order to obtain credentials for an EC Service.
 We strongly recommend the use of [service keys](#service-key) for all users, especially those new to Cloud Foundry, as this adds the least cognitive overhead to an already esoteric process.
+After that, we will explain [how the values in the credentials JSON are used](#understanding-credentials).

 * [Service Key](#service-key)
 * [Service Binding](#service-binding)